 Phil MeekinView Profile

-Insolvency specialists, Wilson Field, have been appointed as interim liquidators of the troubled Hebridean Sea Salt Ltd.
+Wilson Field appointed as interim liquidators of Hebridean Sea Salt Ltd

-Owner and founder, Natalie Crayton, strongly disputed that her actions were deceptive and accused the FFS of “bully-boy tactics”.
+Owner and founder, Natalie Crayton, strongly disputed that her actions were in fact deceptive, and branded the actions of the FSS as ‘bully-boy tactics’.

-Insolvency practitioners Fiona Grant and Lisa Hogg of Wilson Field were appointed as interim liquidators on 12th July 2017.
+Insolvency practitioners Fiona Grant, and Lisa Hogg, of Wilson Field, were appointed interim liquidators of the company on 12th July 2017.

 Under Scottish insolvency legislation, liquidators are tasked with realising company assets to provide the best possible financial outcome for its creditors.
 Calum Jones of Kepstorn Solicitors acted as legal adviser to Wilson Field on this case.
 Ian Maycock of Charterfields handled asset disposals.